HashmatShadab/APR/README.md

 ## Training
-**In-Domain Setting:** Each surrogate model is trained only a few data samples (20 by default).
+**In-Domain Setting:** Each surrogate model is trained only on a few data samples (20 by default).
 The model is trained by incorporating adversarial pixel transformation based on rotation or jigsaw in an unsupervised setting.
 Supervised prototypical training mentioned in this [paper]() is also trained in an adversarial fashion.